 Road Rash Injury During Motorcycle Accidents

 When these injuries are the result of negligence, it’s best to explore all legal avenues of compensation.
-At the Law Offices of Jeffrey S. Glassman, our Boston motorcycle injury attorneys are committed to helping motorcyclists with road rash injuries pursue damages to offset the financial burden.What is Road Rash?
+At Jeffrey Glassman Injury Lawyers, our motorcycle injury attorneys are committed to helping motorcyclists with road rash injuries pursue damages to offset the financial burden.What is Road Rash?

 An estimated 90,000 motorcyclists suffer some form of injury each year in crashes, according to the National Highway Traffic Safety Administration.
 Most of those suffer road rash, as our motorcycle accident lawyers know that it’s one of the more common injuries reported, often in conjunction with a myriad of other injuries.